ComposioHQ/composio-fastapi/README.new.md

 # Build a simple gmail agent with Composio and FastAPI

-With composio's managed authentication and tool calling, it's easy to build the agent that can interact with the real world while reducing the boilerplate required to setup and manage the authentication.
+With Composio's managed authentication, tool calling and support for more than 500 apps, it's easy to build AI agents that can interact with the real world while reducing the boilerplate required to setup and manage the authentication.
 This cookbook will walk you through the process of building and serving agents using `Composio` and `OpenAI`.

 ## Requirements